Advertiser Disclosure

 Revel plan Quote-based: three-year commitment for cheapest plan Use if you are committed to the product and have a need for high-end features.

-Revel’s only advertised software plan applies to business owners who sign up for Revel’s standard three-year contract, agree to use Revel’s in-house payment processor, and use a minimum of two POS terminals.
+Revel’s pricing is quote-based.
+You’ll score the lowest pricing if you sign up for Revel’s standard three-year contract, agree to use Revel’s in-house payment processor, and use a minimum of two POS terminals.

-Most businesses will need a custom quote since many add-ons, like online ordering or the system’s holistic driver delivery solution, cost an extra monthly fee.
+Add-ons like online ordering or delivery features cost an extra monthly fee.

-Also, Revel’s onboarding service starts at a one-time $674 fee and includes software setup plus on-site installation.
-It’s a good investment for less tech-savvy restaurant owners.
+Revel’s onboarding service also required a one-time fee and includes software setup plus on-site installation.

 Revel POS Features Availability